prefab-cloud/prefab-cloud-docs-web/docs/sdks/javascript.md

 If no log level value is configured in Prefab for "my.corp.widgets.modal" or higher in the hierarchy, then the `console.info` will not happen.
 If the value is configured and is INFO or more verbose, the `console.info` will happen.

+## Telemetry

+If you would like Prefab to collect summary counts of feature flag evaluations, you can pass `collectEvaluationSummaries: true` in the options to `prefab.init`.

 ## Testing

 In your test suite, you should skip `prefab.init` altogether and instead use `prefab.setConfig` to set up your test state.